How To Redomicile A Foreign Company To Singapore?

 After you submitted your completed application, the next stage is acceptance or rejection by ACRA.

-While ACRA reserves the right to reject applications for foreign company re-domiciliation to Singapore on public policy grounds, your company has a right of appeal to ACRA and to the Minister of Finance.
+Although ACRA reserves the right to reject applications for foreign company re-domiciliation to Singapore based on public policy grounds, your company maintains the right to appeal to ACRA and to the Minister of Finance.

 • Comply with Singapore Companies Act like any other Singapore incorporated company